 Please check out what SEN teaching assistant jobs we have available currently in your London borough.

-If you want to become a teacher in the future, several teaching assistants go on to train as teachers via the schools direct programme or PGCE course, so becoming a teaching assistant is an excellent start to following this path.
+If you want to become a teacher in the future, several teaching assistants go on to train as teachers via the school direct programme or PGCE course, so becoming a teaching assistant is an excellent start to following this path.

 Several of our client schools are constantly looking for bright and enthusiastic graduates for graduate teaching assistant jobs within primary schools and secondary schools for long term contracts with a view to moving candidates onto the Schools Direct programme to train to become a qualified teacher.